ieguinoa/galaxy_data_management/README.md

      ```
 - The run-data-managers methods in ephemeris requires the "watch_tool_data_dir” setting in galaxy.ini to be True (see https://ephemeris.readthedocs.io/en/latest/commands/run-data-managers.html) when running multiple data managers that are interdependent, as is the case with genome_data_manager_run.yaml and transcriptome_data_manager_run.yaml.

+## Upgrading
+ - If upgrading Salmon DM that means there is a new index version, in that case change the index version id in the sequence id template: see genomes/data_managers_transcriptome_based.yaml

 ## Adding new data managers

 New data managers can be added to `genomes/data_managers_genome_based.yaml` or `genomes/data_managers_transcriptome_based.yaml`, after running `genomes/PLAZA_get_galaxy_information.py` these will be added in the corresponding conf file to be used with ephemeris.